2007 Solomon Islands earthquake

 The 2007 Solomon Islands earthquake took place on 2 April 2007, near the provincial capital of Gizo on Ghizo Island, in the Solomon Islands.
 Its magnitude was estimated at 8.1 on the scale, and 7.8 on the scale.
-The tsunami that followed the earthquake killed 52 people.
+The tsunami that followed the earthquake killed 52 people, injured 40 others and left 60 missing.
 According to the USGS, the earthquake was recorded around 7:39:56 a.m. local time (UTC+11).
 The focus was 10 km (6 mi) deep and 40 km (25 mi) south southeast of Gizo township on New Georgia Islands in Western Province.
 There were numerous aftershocks, the largest of which had a magnitude of 6.2.

 Tectonic setting

 The Australia, Woodlark, and Solomon Sea plates converge to the east-northeast or northeast against the Pacific plate with velocities of 90–105 millimetres/year.
 Along much of the plate boundary between the Pacific plate and the Australia/Woodlark/Solomon Sea plates, relative plate-motion is accomplished principally by subduction of the Australia/Woodlark/Solomon Sea plates beneath the Pacific plate.